-Permission Description Server Access Are members permitted to access the server?
-Impersonate User Are members allowed to impersonate a different user to run Electric Make?
-See the Permissions help topic for more information.
-Invoke EMake Are members permitted to invoke Electric Make?
-Builds Are members permitted to read, write, and/or delete build entries?
-Agents Are members permitted to read, write, and/or delete agent entries?
-Build Classes Are members permitted to read, write, and/or delete build class entries?
-Messages Are members permitted to read, write, and/or delete message log entries?
-Administration Are members permitted to read, write, and/or delete entries in the Administration section (users, groups, and so on)?
-Reports Are members permitted to access reports?
-Resources Are members permitted to perform resource management (for example, build priorities, preemption policy)?
-User Are members permitted to change their own settings and filters?
-Break Points Are members permitted to access, read, write, or delete break point feature/functions?
-Read allows users to view break point information in the web interface.
-Modify allows users to interact with the break point.
-Users can click Agent Command and Shell Command, which update the break point by putting records in the database.
-Full allows users to perform all break point operations.
-Users can click Retry and Continue, which delete the current break point.
-If a break point launches, and the user stops the build by killing the process, break point information remains on the Build Details page, but the build is finished.
-Then there is a link to delete the break point manually.
+Permission Description Server Access Specifies permissions to access the server Impersonate User Specifies permission to impersonate a different user to run Electric Make.
+See the Permissions help topic for more information Invoke EMake Specifies permissions to invoke Electric Make Builds Specifies permissions to read, write, or delete build entries Agents Specifies permissions to read, write, or delete agent entries Build Classes Specifies permissions to read, write, or delete build class entries Messages Specifies permissions to read, write, or delete message log entries Administration Specifies permissions to read, write, or delete entries in the Administration section (users, groups, and so on) Reports Specifies permissions to access reports

+Permission Description Resources Specifies permissions to perform resource management (for example, build priorities or preemption policy) User Specifies permissions to change their own settings and filters Break Points Specifies permissions to access, read, write, or delete breakpoint feature/functions Read lets users view breakpoint information in the web interface.
+Modify lets users interact with the breakpoint.
+Users can click Agent Command and Shell Command , which update the breakpoint by putting records in the database.
+Full lets users perform all breakpoint operations.
+Users can click Retry and Continue, which delete the current breakpoint.
+If a breakpoint launches, and the user stops the build by killing the process, breakpoint information remains on the Build Details page, but the build is finished.
+Then there is a link to delete the breakpoint manually.
 See the Using Breakpoints help topic for information on using breakpoints.

-Click OK to save your changes for this group.
+Click OK to save changes.